bics-rug/heracles/README.md

 ## Examples

 A Verilog-A implementation that is tested in Cadence Spectre is available, including Monte-Carlo parameters.
-The paramters were extracted from measurement data by the Department of Electrical Engineering of IIT Bombay, as seen in the article cited below.
+The parameters were extracted from measurement data by the Department of Electrical Engineering of IIT Bombay, as seen in the article cited below.

 ## Documentation